 In Ontario, if you own a motorized RV or motorhome that can be driven on the road, you must have insurance.
 If you own a non-motorized recreational vehicle, RV insurance is not mandatory, however, it is essential protection.
 Your non-motorized RV is covered by your auto insurance policy when it is on the road, but your auto policy does not cover your non-motorized RV when it is parked.

 You need enough insurance that will protect you and your RV or motorhome in the event of a loss, damage, or liability claims.
-Most insurance companies include coverage for total loss replacement, replacement cost of personal belongings, liability, and emergency expenses.
+Most insurance companies include mandatory protection such as: recreational vehicle insurance coverage for total loss replacement, replacement cost of personal belongings, liability, and emergency expenses.
 Coverage in your RV insurance can extend to emergency vacation expenses, emergency roadside service, and coverage while in the United States.

-Be sure to speak with an insurance broker who will help determine how much insurance coverage you need to properly protect your motorhome.
+Be sure to speak with a licensed insurance advisor who will provide expert advice and help determine the different types of coverage and how much insurance coverage you need to properly protect your motorhome.

-RV insurance protects your recreational vehicle and provides coverage in the event of a loss or damage to the vehicle, contents, and personal belongings.
+RV insurance protects your motor vehicle and provides coverage in the event of a loss or damage to the vehicle, contents, and personal belongings.
 RV insurance also provides liability coverage.
-If you own a motorized RV that you can drive on the road, it is legally mandatory in Ontario that you have insurance.
+If you own a motorized RV that you can drive on the road, it is important to have the mandatory protection as it is legally required in Ontario that you have insurance.

 RV insurance covers damage to your recreational vehicle, contents, outbuildings, personal and premises liability, third-party liability (for driveable RVs), roadside assistance, renting out your RV, emergency vacation expenses, and increased coverage and limits.

-Speak with an insurance broker who will help you determine any additional coverages to add to your recreational vehicle insurance policy.
+Speak with an insurance representative who will help you determine additional coverage options to add to your motorhome insurance policy.

 You can get RV insurance from Morison Insurance.
-Our insurance experts will get you several competitive RV insurance quotes and you can select the policy that is best for you in terms of price and coverage.
+Our expert insurance agents will provide excellent service and get you several competitive RV insurance quotes so you can have peace of mind and select the policy that is best for you in terms of price and coverage.
 Get started today by filling out the form on our website or by calling 1-800-463-8074.

 This content is written by our Morison Insurance team.
 It is provided for general information only.
 Insurance needs differ from person to person, and this article is therefore not a substitute for professional advice about your individual insurance needs which can be obtained by speaking to one of our brokers.